mrshub/mrshub-website/_dataset_collection/7T-fid-mrsi-high-grade-glioma.md

 ---
-title: "MRSI Data for "High-Resolution Metabolic Imaging of High-Grade Gliomas using 7T-CRT-FID-MRSI""
+title: "MRSI Data for 'High-Resolution Metabolic Imaging of High-Grade Gliomas using 7T-CRT-FID-MRSI'"
-excerpt: "MRSI Data for "High-Resolution Metabolic Imaging of High-Grade Gliomas using 7T-CRT-FID-MRSI""
+excerpt: "MRSI Data for 'High-Resolution Metabolic Imaging of High-Grade Gliomas using 7T-CRT-FID-MRSI'"

-name: MRSI Data for "High-Resolution Metabolic Imaging of High-Grade Gliomas using 7T-CRT-FID-MRSI"
+name: MRSI Data for 'High-Resolution Metabolic Imaging of High-Grade Gliomas using 7T-CRT-FID-MRSI'
 image:
 developer: Wolfgang Bogner, Gilbert Hangel
 type: mrsi